Step-by-step guide for creating a free webinar. Updated for 2021.

 Once you’ve picked your topic, you’ll be itching to create content right away.

-However, I suggest holding off until you get a tight grip on the technical aspects of running a webinar.
+However, I suggest holding off until you get a tight grip on the technical aspects of running an effective webinar.
 Creating content is much easier once you understand your webinar basics.

-How to Run Webinars Like a Pro (Without Spending a Dime)
+How to Host a Webinar Like a Pro (Without Spending a Dime)

-With the advent of Google Hangouts on Air, it’s possible to run webinars for free.
-And you can accommodate unlimited participants!
+Thanks to Google Meet, it’s possible to run webinars for free.
+And you can accommodate up to 100 participants!

-If you don’t already have a Gmail account, set one up here.
+If you already have a Google account, log into your Gmail.

 Now it’s time to get cozy with running a webinar.
 And there’s only one way to get confident: practice!

-How to Host a Webinar (Without a Hitch)
+How to Do a Webinar (Without a Hitch)

 - Create a Test Webinar